-Predict thunderstorms with Weather4D
+Predict storms with Weather4D

-In Weather4D (all versions) most weather models provide a data calledCAPE.
+In Weather4D (all versions) most weather models provide a data called CAPE.

 Cellule d'orage (source Météo-France)

-Storm cell (source Météo-France)
+Storm Cell (source Météo-France)

-To the least scientific of us, Olivier Bouyssou, as a great teacher, explains :
+To the least scientific of us, Olivier Bouyssou, as a great teacher, Explains :

 La CAPE affichée en nuances de rouge associée aux précipitations affichées en isoplages bleues